 Because a breast augmentation sometimes results in the pulling or cutting of certain nerves in the nipple, some patients experience numbness or even hypersensitivity in the nipples after their procedure.
 This side effect is typically temporary, with a majority of patients regaining normal feeling after a year, and with a small percentage losing feeling long term.

 When will I see the full results of my breast augmentation?

 You should be able to see your full results when your implants have softened and settled.
 During the initial stages of your recovery, it might feel as if your implants are riding in a higher position or hardened.
 It will take some time for your skin and breast tissues to relax and for your implants to settle down into the breast implant pocket.
-The swelling in your tissues and its tightness should dissipate completely after 3-6 months, but depending on the patient’s anatomy it might take longer.
+The swelling in your tissues and its tightness should dissipate completely after three to six months, but depending on the patient’s anatomy it might take longer.
 To get a better idea on when your full results should emerge, talk to your surgeon.